xrisaD/ScalableML-Titanic/README.md

 ## Task 1: Iris Flowers

-The lab code was used for this task and the machine learning model was deployed as a Serverless ML System using Hopsworks, Modal and HuggingFace.
+The lab code was used for this task.

 Links of the UIs:
 * Application: https://huggingface.co/spaces/Hoft/Iris
 * Monitor: https://huggingface.co/spaces/Hoft/iris-monitoring

-## Task 2: Titanic Survival
+## Task 2: Titanic
-A machine learning model was trained to predict titanic survival and deployed as a Serverless ML System using Hopsworks, Modal and HuggingFace.
+A machine learning model was trained to predict titanic survival.

 The steps were the following:
 1. A feature pipeline was created to use only the useful features in our model, clean the dataset and save it into a feature group in Hopsworks.